Formulas & Methodology

 Key Assumptions

-• Inflation rate is fixed at 3% per year for all income and expenses
+• Inflation rate defaults to 3% per year (user-configurable) for expenses and most income

-• Tax brackets use 2024 single filer rates with standard deduction
+• Tax brackets use 2024 federal rates (single or married filing jointly) with standard deduction

 • Social Security benefits are not available before age 62 and cap at age 70

-• RMDs begin at age 73 per the SECURE 2.0 Act and apply to 401(k) and traditional IRA only
+• RMDs begin at age 73 per the SECURE 2.0 Act, calculated from prior year-end 401(k) + IRA balance

 • Roth IRA withdrawals are always tax-free